-The measure improved in 2019 and 2020.
+The measure has consistently improved from 2019 through 2021.
 The system renewal category for line rebuilds was the main area of incomplete capital, which was a result of continuing to catch up on prior years projects, increased demand for system access work from new customers, and lack of availability of sub-contractors.